Somerset Amphitheater

 Somerset Amphitheater is the largest outdoor amphitheater and camping venue in the Twin Cities (Minnesota) and Western Wisconsin area.
-Located across the St. Croix River, the venue consists of 200 acres of land.
+Located across in Somerset, Wisconsin next to the St. Croix River, the venue consists of 200 acres of land, and has been a Midwest destination for many decades for music fans, along with tubing and camping enthusiasts alike.

-Located in Somerset, Wisconsin and next to the Apple River, it has been a Midwest destination for many decades for music fans, along with tubing and camping enthusiasts alike.
 A typical season runs from May through October with music performances and other events.
 The layout is flexible, but typically there is seating on the floor and general admission (lawn) that surrounds the stage in a bowl-like fashion.
 The total capacity ranges from 20,000 to 40,000, depending on the layout.